bonsai-rx/docs/articles/reactive-buffertrigger.md

 ### Examples

-Use `BufferTrigger` to group elements into zero or more buffers based on notifications from a second sequence.
+Use `BufferTrigger` to group elements into zero or more buffers using notifications from the second sequence.

 :::workflow
 ![BufferTrigger Example](../workflows/reactive-buffertrigger-example.bonsai)